VisLab/HEDToolsArchived/index.md

 vocabulary.

-Although HEDTools can be used in very general annotation settings, the most common application is for users to users annotate the events that occur during an EEG study using the hierarchical event description language (HED) as the vocabulary.
+Although HEDTools can be used in very general annotation settings, the most common application is for users to annotate the events that occur during an EEG study using the hierarchical event description language (HED) as the vocabulary.
 Many of the tools are designed to assist in annotation of events as represented in EEGLAB *EEG.event*